layabox/layaair-doc/English/Layabox_Intro/Layabox_Founder/readme.md

 ​	![img](img/2.jpg)<br/>
 ​	 picture(2)

 　　In 2014, Mr. Xie founded LayaBox, through LayaFlash main feature, received 1.5 millions USD from angel investors.
 During 2015,  the entire HTML5 industry chain, including engine, CP, channel platform, data services and other dozens of companies have access to financing.
 People relative to HTML5 industries start lively discussion on market opportunities.
 But until 2016, the outbreak has not come yet, the capital for the HTML5 industry has become a lot more cautious attitude.
 Meanwhile in June 2016 LayaBox got  series A round financing.
-With Mr. Jin Huifeng, a total of 1.5 million funds could be reach.
+With Mr. Jin Huifeng, a total of 1.5 million USD funds could be reach.
 Investment in that field is rarely happen, question remain as how Mr. Xie could receive good confidence level in capital venture.